avigan/SPHERE/README.md

 The pipeline requires official [ESO pipeline for SPHERE](https://www.eso.org/sci/software/pipelines/) to be installed and in your path.
 If the `esorex` command is not available the pipeline will output an error.

+The package also relies on usual packages for data science and astronomy: `numpy`, `scipy`, `pandas`, `matplotlib` and `astropy`.

 Installation
 ------------

-For an easy install, you can use `pip`:
+The easiest is to install `pysphere` using `pip`:

 ```bash
 pip install pysphere-vlt
 ```

-Otherwise your can download the current repository
+Otherwise your can download the current repository and install the package manually:

 ```bash
 cd SPHERE-master/